-If you are looking for a #ihavethisthingwithfloors shot look no further!
-This amazing tile floor is in the front patio of Cafe Standard, the cute cafe at The Standard in the East Village.
+If you are looking for a #ihavethisthingwithfloors shot, look no further!
+This amazing tile floor is in the front patio of Cafe Standard, the cutest cafe at The Standard in the East Village.

-Another get-here-early-or-else spot, the Flatiron district has more than a few must-stop spots for photo ops.
+Another get-here-early-or-else neighborhood, the Flatiron is high on my list of approved NYC photography locations.
 The iconic wedge-shaped Flatiron Building itself, is of course the focal point of the neighborhood.
 The best shots are from the north looking back south upon the building from 5th Avenue or the top of Broadway on the other side of the plaza.

 Right next door is Madison Square Park, which is home to amazing seasonal art instillations and the original Shake Shack!
 The park has tons of curved benches and bistro tables for all your seated shot needs.
 Quick tip – the NYC Flower Market, on 28th Street between 6th and 7th Avenues is only a few blocks away from Madison Square Park.
 Oftentimes, I will stop there (and buy aggressively large flowers) before shooting in the park!

-Prospect Park in Brooklyn has a few go-to spots as well!
+Prospect Park in Brooklyn has a few go-to spots that aren’t to be missed!
 On the Northwest entrance to the park sits Grand Army Plaza.
 This small sliver of the park hosts the Soldiers and Sailors Memorial Arch, a massive monument that pays homage to those who served during the Civil War.
 It is huge and dramatic and a beautiful spot to shoot.
 Inside the park itself, there are a few additional spots that I favor.
 The Audubon Center, featured above, has gorgeous steps, light fixtures, and arched doorways that span the entire backside of the building.
 Across the pond is the beautiful Lullwater Bridge where you can get shots looking back at the building.
-Another great spot off of Parkside Avenue on the south side of the park is The Peristyle monument (not pictured, but where I shot this post).
+Another great spot off of Parkside Avenue on the south side of the park is The Peristyle monument (not pictured, but where I shot this post years ago).
 The gorgeous pillars and intricate laid brick patterns provide amazing opportunities for dramatic photos.